danieltarazona/danieltarazona/README.md

 # Daniel Tarazona 👨‍💻

 Hi there!
 I'm Daniel, a passionate iOS / Game Engineer.
-I specialize and know several technologies and programming languages but limited now to:
+I specialize in and know several technologies and programming languages but am limited now to:
 C, C++, Swift, macOS, iOS, Python, FreeBSD and JavaScript, ZSH and Bash.
 Working for a MilTech company on weekdays and a powerful framework game engine at weekends.